DezerothAkyer/New-Intakes/README.md

 Updates:
  - V .11:
     - Adds a new intake, the DoubleDutch; almost identical in design to the Kang, save with two ports instead of one.
+ - V .12:
+    - Adds the Intake Kiosk to...Well, existence anyway.
+Still not actually in OKLG proper.
+Still, you can spawn it if you want!
+Or add it to the game via the map editor and a new game!
+Otherwise, I'm still trying to work out a way to ensure compatibility with other mods while adding vendors.